mfem/mfem/CONTRIBUTING.md

 ### New Feature Development

-- A new feature should be important enough that at least one person, the proposer, is willing to work on it and be its champion.
+- A new feature should be important enough that at least one person, the author, is willing to work on it and be its champion.

-- The proposer creates a branch for the new feature (with suffix `-dev`), off the `master` branch, or another existing feature branch, for example:
+- The author creates a branch for the new feature (with suffix `-dev`), off the `master` branch, or another existing feature branch, for example:

   ```